📣

 • We do not expect your attention to be devoted to rapidly unfolding Slack conversations.
 In fact, we discourage this; we try to do deep work.

-• We document and share our strategic thinking as it’s developing, and we encourage everyone to contribute.
+• We document and share our strategic thinking as it’s changing, and we encourage everyone to contribute.
 We want to hear what the engineers think about our marketing strategy, and we look to hire folks who like being in the mix.

 Our quarterly retreats about alignment and connection.